The Alay Traverse

 If you plan to fly to the region with only a carry-on bag, then you can’t bring trekking poles and tent stakes.
 You can buy these on arrival in Bishkek, but not in Osh, and finding these elsewhere in Central Asia is risky (not including Almaty, Kazakhstan, where there are plenty of camping gear stores in the city).
 Google Maps will direct you to these stores in Bishkek and Almaty.
 Note that some of the items on their websites must be ordered well ahead of time for pick-up, and not everything is in stock (but at least two shops in Bishkek have plenty of stock on hand).
 Knives are also an item you can’t take in your carry-on bag.
 Buying a knife is easy everywhere in the region.

-At the moment, you can’t buy camping gas canisters in Osh or elsewhere in southern Kyrgyzstan.
-Only in northern Kyrgyzstan (Bishkek and Karakol).
+At the moment, it’s hard to find gas canisters in Osh or elsewhere in southern Kyrgyzstan.
+Only in northern Kyrgyzstan (Bishkek and Karakol) can you easily find them.
 And you can’t fly with gas canisters.
 So what gas canisters you bring from Uzbekistan or northern Kyrgyzstan is all you will have.
 At mid elevations there is lots of wood and it is culturally/socially acceptable to have a small wood fire - but the forest rangers may have a different opinion on that.
 Higher elevations and the far southern sections have no forests or brush.
 The lowest elevations are grassland foothills that get dry and you should not make a fire here.

 Don’t expect to find quality sunscreen available for sale.
 I see sunscreen for sale in Central Asian supermarkets, but they are not brands that I know and trust.
 I once found a bottle of SPF 45 sunscreen for sale in a supermarket, and it ran right off my neck and arms (it couldn’t deal with the sweat).
 I was quite well sun burned after four hours in the sun.
 So I now bring all the sunscreen I need, which is not very much as I wear long pants, long sleeves, sun gloves, a hood and a neck gaiter.
 I really only need sunblock for my face and nose.